Pathophysiology and Therapy of Vestibular Disorder

 Vestibular neurotransmission: Mechanism, dysfunctions and vestibular disorders

 Over the past two decades, our team developed several models and methods to study the mechanisms of neurotransmission at vestibular primary synapses.
 Special attention was given to deciphering the function of the vestibular calyx synapse, a unique synapse expressed exclusively in the inner ear of the higher vertebrates.
-We thereby became pioneers in the demonstration of the functional involvement of glutamate receptors in the calyx synapse neurotransmission (Bonsacquet et al. 2006), and were the first to show the original mode of glutamate clearance in the calyx cleft (Dalet et al. 2012).
+We thereby became pioneer in the demonstration of the functional involvement of glutamate receptors in the calyx synapse neurotransmission (Bonsacquet et al. 2006), and were the first to show the original mode of glutamate clearance in the calyx cleft (Dalet et al. 2012).
 Over the 2018-2022 period, we intend to further our investigations in order decipher the molecular effectors (especially the different types of glutamate receptors) involved in the neurotransmission at mammal vestibular synapses, together with their redistribution during selective synaptic impairments.

 Characterization of calyx synapse neurotransmission.
 A. Micrograph illustrating the approach of the patch-clamp pipette through the surface of the posterior crista to directly access the calyx terminal for loose patch recording.
 B. Tow-photon imaging of a calyx terminal loaded with Lucifer Yellow after recording.
 C. Blocking effect of the indicated compounds on the background electrical activity recorded at calyx terminal (taken from Bonsacquet et al. 2006).